nanorepublica/site/_drafts/my-recommended-typescript-configurations.md

 _Note: This is mostly for my own reference and will be updated from time to time as I discover newer options and tools._

+First up is my `tsconfig.json`, I expect this to change as I understand the power of typescript.

     /* tsconfig.json */
     {
       "compilerOptions": {